rushikesh5555/Technocolab_MiniProject/README.md

 ### Multivariate Model

-- For multivariate model we are taking KNN and XGBoost classification Algorithms.
+- For the multivariate model we are taking KNN and XGBoost classification Algorithms.
-- Used whole dataset to train the models, the 'status' column is selected as the target column, and the expected statuses are 'Operating', 'Closed', 'Acquired', 'IPO'.
+- Used the whole dataset to train the models, the 'status' column is selected as the target column, and the expected statuses are 'Operating', 'Closed', 'Acquired', and 'IPO'.
-- Feature selection on the training data is done using the SelectKBest method from scikit-learn.We selected 10 features namely 'founded_at', 'funding_total_usd','ROI','active_days','category_code_mobile','country_code_IRL','funding_usd_for_1_round','Age_group_2500-4000','Age_group_5500-7000'and'Age_group_7000-10000'
+- Feature selection on the training data is done using the SelectKBest method from scikit-learn.
+We selected 10 features namely 'founded_at', 'funding_total_usd','ROI','active_days','category_code_mobile','country_code_IRL','funding_usd_for_1_round','Age_group_2500-4000','Age_group_5500-7000'and'Age_group_7000-10000'

 #### K-Nearest Neighbors